slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 <!--
 > *"Don't be irreplaceable, if you can't be replaced, you can't be promoted.*

 - "Don't try to be original.
 Be simple.
-Be good technically, and if there is something in you, it will come out.""
+Be good technically, and if there is something in you, it will come out."
 - i’m really good in thsi game so i showld keep playaing vs i’m really good in thsi game so i showld stop playaing
 - "estava a perder o controlo da minha carreira"  -- vertonghen
 - behaviour economist: dar bonus no inicio do ano e tira-lo no fim do ano se as coisas correrem mal!